-These preferences make you a great contributor of rational thinking when analyzing a problem.
-You may find yourself in the role of the defender of structure and stability, and the keeper of the status quo.
-You are careful to avoid what you consider as unnecessary risks.
+Interestingly, at the same time, your choices in the questionnaire indicate that you are comfortable contributing largely rational thinking when analyzing a problem.
+You may find yourself in the role of the defender of structures and stability, and the keeper of the status quo.
+You are very careful in avoiding what you consider unnecessary risks.